 With over 11 years of pro audio experience, I can bring your music, commercial, voiceover, podcast, or any other piece of digital audio to the next level.
-Having worked with the likes of “Lil Baby” to “Blackbear” and mixing audio for massive businesses such as “Goldfarb”, there’s no task that can’t be handled.
+Having worked with the likes of “Lil Baby” to “Blackbear” and engineering commercials for massive businesses such as “Goldfarb”, there’s no task that can’t be handled.
 I offer remote mixing and mastering for virtually any piece of audio, all on a state of the art Pro Tools setup with more than $15000 worth of plugins.
-Having mixed from home bedroom bands with less than $1000 worth of equipment to full orchestras inside massive live rooms, I’ve been able to complete it all and have it sound one step above the rest.
+Having mixed from home bedroom bands with less than $1000 worth of equipment to full orchestras inside massive live rooms and multi-mic’d television personalities, I’ve been able to complete it all and have it sound one step above the rest.
 Feel free to reach out if you have any questions.
 Other services such as sound restoration and templates are available aswell.

 Mastering starts at $50-100 per song (depending on song length, genre, amount of volume automation needed, etc)